-There is no need to suffer with PTSD.
-There are good treatments that can help.
-You don't need to let PTSD get in the way of your enjoyment of life, hurt your relationships, or cause problems at work or school.
+You deserve treatment.
+There are PTSD treatments that work.
+You can learn how to keep PTSD from hurting your relationships or causing problems at work or school.
+You can enjoy your life.
 Learn from Veterans who talk about living with PTSD and how treatment turned their lives around: AboutFace.

 What Is Stigma?